knpuniversity/javascript/knpu/ep4-reactjs/delete-api.md

 ## Hardcoding URLs?

-If you're a hardcore Symfony users... you might hate this!
+If you're a hardcore Symfony user... you might hate this!
 We're *hardcoding* our URLs!
 Ah!
 In Symfony, we *never* do this.
 Nope, we always *generate* a URL by using its route - like with the `path()` function in Twig.